Anna Gonzalez (not her real name) is an unemployed human resources specialist who, therefore, has an employment gap in her resume.

 See if you can figure out where it is – (a new window or tab will open for all sample resume links).

-The Details About This Resume Sample
+The Details About This Example Resume With an Unemployment Gap

 This chronological resume is an excellent example of how to use continuing education and/or volunteer work to disguise current unemployment on a resume.

 Anna Gonzalez left her last job, the human resources specialist position, to pursue a certificate in Human Resource Management and her SPHR designation.